 Research for the CQE campaign led me to the Albuquerque chapter of Self Help for Hard of Hearing People (SHHH - now known as the Hearing Loss Association of America) and thus began an almost 25 year affiliation at the local, state and national level with America's premier organization devoted to the needs and concerns of hard of hearing consumers.
 I held, sometimes separately and sometimes concurrently, a variety of positions in the local chapter from publicity director to webmaster, newsletter editor, membership chair and even president.
 Adding to my knowledge about hearing loss and those who endure it was attendance at most HLAA national conventions over the years while, at the state level, I served for 10 years as the NM HLAA Chapter Coordinator, organizing chapters in Santa Fe and Las Cruces.
 At the national level, for nearly a decade, I have served as an advisor to HLAA through service on the Get in the Hearing Loop Steering Committee.
 At HLAA national conventions I have presented workshops on publicity, on organizing and running initiatives focused on the passage of local and state legislation regarding hearing loss issues, and on creating an effective local hearing loop advocacy campaign.

-My current efforts as a freelance writer draw on my many years of experience as both a supervisor for and a creator of press kits and promotional material for many world famous performing artists and attractions and my public relations efforts on behalf of CQE, HLAAbq, and Loop NM.
+My current efforts as a freelance writer draw on my many years of experience as both a supervisor for and a creator of press kits and promotional material for many world famous performing artists and attractions and my public relations efforts on behalf of CQE, HLAAbq, Loop NM and CCAnm.
 This work is all performed pro bono and focused primarily on the issues and technology of concern to those with hearing loss.

 Readers can learn more about hearing loop technology and Loop New Mexico at www.LoopNM.com and about the Committee for Communication Access at www.CCAnm.com.
-Efforts are currently in under way to place an article in a national publication on the growing use of hearing loop technology in airports and other public transportation centers both in the U.S.and abroad.
+Efforts are currently in under way to place articles on hearing loop technology in the inflight magazines of major airlines and in magazines intended to travelers and vacationers.